omerbsezer/NeuralStyleTransfer/README.md

 # Neural Style Transfer

-Neural Style Transfer is a method of creating artistic style images using Deep Neural Networks.
+Neural Style Transfer is a method of creating artistic style images using Deep Neural Networks (Convolutional Neural Networks).
 This algorithm was created by Gatys et al. (2015) (https://arxiv.org/abs/1508.06576).
 Code is adapted from Andrew Ng's Course 'Convolutional Neural Networks".

 ## Results